 Journal Publishing Workflow

 Please see the workflow for the article publication:

 Authorship, Misconduct and Ethical Issues

-We follow the Committee on Publication Ethics (COPE)'s Core Practices and its advices.
-It covers: authorship, conflict of interest, data, ethical problems, peer review, plagiarism, redundant (duplicate) publication, and whistleblowing.
+We follow the the Committee on Publication Ethics (COPE)'s Core Practices and its advices.
+It covers: authorship, conflict of interest, data, ethical problems, peer review, plagiarism, redundant (duplicate) publication, and Whistleblowing.